 Don’t focus on currency symbols

-Studies have shown that menus which boldly use the ‘£’ symbol increase customers’ awareness of the amount being spent, placing greater emphasis on the price.
-It’s been proven that customers’ spend is greater when currency signs are not used on a menu.
+Studies have shown that menus that boldly use the ‘£’ symbol increase customers’ awareness of the amount being spent, placing greater emphasis on the price.
+It’s been proven that customers’ spending is greater when currency signs are not used on a menu.

-The choice of font will form part of any restaurant or bar’s branding.
+The choice of font will form part of any restaurant’s branding.
 It can also be used to make the layout clear and legible.
 Using different fonts or bold typefaces can work to distinguish specific areas of the menu, or clearly depict vegan options, for example.